How do parents and family members purchase athletic tickets?

 How can my student change their major?

 Students are able to declare or change their major or minor by going to the department office that interests them.
-At the department, let them know your student would like to declare or switch into that major.
-Before your student does this, it is a good idea to meet with an advisor in that department, even if it is not required by the department.
-Some departments are quite selective about who they accept into their programs, so your students can familiarize themselves with the application process, deadlines, etc.
+At the department, students should let them know they would like to declare or switch into that major.
+Before your student does this, it is a good idea for them to meet with an advisor in that department, even if it is not required by the department.
+Some departments are quite selective about who they accept into their programs, so students should familiarize themselves with the application process, deadlines, etc.

 How can my student find academic support?